mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *inside every human being is an eternal truth and a life purpose. using our mind power is simply starting the engine on that journey of self-discovery and highest selfactualization.*
+> *good friends, good books and a sleepy conscience: this is the ideal life.*

 </div>
 <!-- quote-end -->